great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 import DataContextInitializeQuickOrFilesystem from '/docs/components/setup/link_lists/_data_context_initialize_quick_or_filesystem.mdx' import ConnectingToDataFluently from '/docs/components/connect_to_data/link_lists/_connecting_to_data_fluently.md'

-In order to Validate data, we must first define a set of Expectations for that data to be validated against.
-In this guide, we will walk you through processes of interactively creating and editing Expectations while simultaneously validating them against a Batch of data.
-By validating our Expectations as we define them we can quickly see if the Expectations we are setting are suitable for our data, and adjust them if necessary.
+To Validate data we must first define a set of Expectations for that data to be Validated against.
+In this guide, you'll learn how to create Expectations and interactively edit them with feedback from Validating each against a Batch of data.
+Validating your Expectations as you define them allows you to quickly determine if the Expectations are suitable for our data, and identify where changes might be necessary.

-:::tip Does this process edit my data?
+:::info Does this process edit my data?
-Not at all.
-We call this process the "Interactive method" of creating and editing Expectations because validating the Expectations as we work requires interacting with a Batch of data.
-This data is introspected to see if it fits the defined Expectation, but it is not edited: only examined.
+No.  The interactive method used to create and edit Expectations does not edit or alter the Batch data.
 :::

 ## Prerequisites